Dictionary learning -- from local towards global and adaptive: Discussion

 \acks{This work was supported by the Austrian Science Fund (FWF) under Grant no.~Y760.
-The computational results presented have been achieved (in part) using the HPC infrastructure LEO of the University of Innsbruck.\\ Finally, many, many, many thanks go to M.C.
-Pali for proof-reading the manuscript.}
+The computational results presented have been achieved (in part) using the HPC infrastructure LEO of the University of Innsbruck.
+We would like to thank Alexander Steinicke for his explanations concerning Freedman's inequality, quadratic variation and the Doob martingale as well as Simon Ruetz for proof-reading the manuscript. }